Satriamandala Museum

 The Satriamandala Museum (also spelled Satria Mandala Museum) is the main museum for the Indonesian Armed Forces.
-Opened on 5 October 1972, it is located on 5.6 ha of land in South Jakarta and holds numerous artefacts, weapons, and vehicles.
+Opened on 5 October 1972, it is located on 5.6 ha of land in South Jakarta and holds numerous artifacts, weapons, and vehicles.

 Description

 The museum is located on Gatot Soebroto Street in West Kuningan, Mampang, South Jakarta, and sits on 5.6 ha of land; the exhibitions are divided amongst three buildings and the grounds.
 It is the main military museum in Indonesia.
-The name Satria Mandala derives from Sanskrit and translates as "a sacred place for the knights".
+The name is Satria Mandala derives from Sanskrit and translates as "a sacred place for the knights".
 The museum is open to the public and has archives for persons researching the history of the armed forces.

 History

-After 1968, the head of the Indonesian Armed Forces' history branch, Nugroho Notosusanto, conceived of a modern museum showcasing the military's role in Indonesia's development.
+After 1968, the head of the Indonesian Armed Forces' history branch, Nugroho Notosusanto, conceived a modern museum showcasing the military's role in Indonesia's development.
 At that time, the country's military museums, such as the Struggle Museum in Yogyakarta, were underfunded and had poorly defined mission statements.
-There was not yet a museum showing the united role of the military, only museums to the role of the Army, Navy, and Air Force.
+There was not yet a museum showing the united role of the military, only museums of the role of the Army, Navy, and Air Force.
 Notosusanto modeled his design after the Australian War Memorial in Canberra and the Museo Nacional de Historia in Mexico City, Mexico.

 At first, the military asked President Suharto to use the presidential palace in Bogor, a request which was denied.
-They were instead told to use the Wisma Yaso, built in 1960 as a home for then-president Sukarno's Japanese wife Ratna Dewi Sari; the building had a Japanese style.
+They were instead told to use the Wisma Yaso, built-in 1960 as a home for then-president Sukarno's Japanese wife Ratna Dewi Sari; the building had a Japanese style.
 The home was converted to a museum beginning on 15 November 1971.
 Although development continued until 1979, the museum was formally opened by President Suharto on Armed Forces Day, 5 October 1972.
 On its opening day, the museum housed only 20 dioramas.

 An additional museum, Waspada Purbawisesa (translated as "Eternal Vigilance Museum"), was built on the grounds in 1987.
 After a series of protests by conservative Muslim groups were brought down by military force, such as the 1984 Tanjung Priok massacre, Suharto's New Order government gave more emphasis to Pancasila education; Waspada Purbawisesa played that role in Satriamandala.

 In January 2010, Satriamandala was declared a Cultural Property of Indonesia.
 It averaged 48,000 annual visitors between 2006 and 2008.